New Music

 Another day, another intriguing Taylor Swift theory.
-At the moment, Swift’s fanbase are fawning over Speak Now (Taylor’s Version).
-This new release, which dropped on July 7, is a re-recording of the original 2010 album and includes six new vault songs.
-While Swifties seem divided over certain aspects of the record, one thing’s for certain: The fans are living for the album’s new offering, “When Emma Falls in Love.”
+Swift’s fanbase has been fawning over Speak Now (Taylor’s Version) ever since it dropped on July 7 — especially its six new vault songs.
+While Swifties seem divided over certain aspects of the record, one thing’s for certain: The fans are living for the album’s new offering “When Emma Falls in Love.”
 The swaying track has captured fans’ attention, as some believe it’s a tribute to her friend (and self-proclaimed Swiftie) Emma Stone.

-Fans believe Swift wrote the song during her original Speak Now days, as the song is littered with references to Stone and their blossoming friendship at the time.
+Since Swift wrote the song during her original Speak Now days, its references seem to be to Stone and their blossoming friendship at the time.
 According to Entertainment Weekly, the duo became friends in 2008 after meeting at the Young Hollywood Awards.
 Then, the same year Speak Now released, Stone brought Swift with her as a date to the premiere of her 2010 cult-classic Easy A. Their friendship has stayed afloat over the years, with Stone recently supporting Swift at her Eras Tour earlier this year.

 Swift hasn’t confirmed if the sweet tune is an ode to Stone; however, that hasn’t stopped fans from slipping on their detective hats and dissecting the lyrics.
 The first hint (besides the name drop in the title) comes in the first verse, where Swift croons: